 Data centers in Switzerland - Electricity consumption and efficiency potential

-With the ongoing digitalisation of households and companies and the emergence of new applications - particularly in the field of artificial intelligence - the demand for data processing, communication and storage is increasing rapidly.
-The dynamics in the data centre sector are accordingly high.
+With the continuing digitalization of households and companies and the emergence of new applications—particularly in the field of artificial intelligence—the need for data processing, communication, and storage is increasing rapidly.
+The dynamics in the data center sector are correspondingly high.

-On behalf of the Swiss Federal Office of Energy (SFOE), we are currently conducting a survey of companies and data centres.
-The aim is to analyse the development of digital infrastructure in Switzerland and its energy impact.
+On behalf of EnergieSchweiz, a program of the Swiss Federal Office of Energy (SFOE), TEP Energy, in collaboration with the Lucerne University of Applied Sciences and Arts and Willers, conducted an extensive survey of companies and data centres.
+The aim is to analyse developments in Switzerland’s digital infrastructure and their energy-related impacts.

-• Collection of current data on the electricity consumption of data centres in Switzerland, differentiated by category: internal server rooms and data centres of companies and the public sector, hyperscalers and colocation data centres.
+• Collection of current data on the electricity consumption of data centres in Switzerland, differentiated by category: data centres, hyperscalers, and colocation data centres.

-• Estimation of the already exploited and remaining energy efficiency potential, broken down into IT-side and infrastructure-side potential and by data centre category.
+• Assessment of the energy efficiency potential already exploited and the remaining potential, broken down into IT-side and infrastructure-side potential and by data centre category.

-• Analysis of developments in the Swiss data centre market and its relevant context, such as legal framework conditions, industry initiatives, demand-side trends (such as relocations and relocations) and new requirements - particularly in connection with artificial intelligence.
+• Analysis of developments in the Swiss data centre market and its relevant context, such as legal frameworks, industry initiatives, demand-side trends (for example expansions and relocations), and new requirements—particularly in connection with artificial intelligence.
 International developments are also taken into account.

 • Contact at TEP EnergyMartin Jakob